HamedAlemo/advanced-geo-python/lectures/18_vector.md

 If we have more than one vector data shape, you can create a `multiple` type.
 There three of these data:

-- **MultiPoint**: A `MultiPoint` geometry is represented by multiple coordinate point pairs
+- **MultiPoint**: A geometry consisting of multiple points, each defined by coordinate pairs (or triplets if 3D).

-- **MultiLineString**:

-- **MultiPolygon**:
+Example: multiple discrete observation locations.

+- **MultiLineString**: A geometry consisting of multiple line strings, each made up of two or more coordinate points.
+Example: multiple river segments or roads.

+- **MultiPolygon**: A geometry consisting of multiple polygons, each defined by one exterior boundary and optional interior rings (holes).
+Example: multiple islands or park boundaries.

+## Geospatial Vector Data Formats
+Geospatial vector data formats have evolved significantly over the last 3-4 decades.
+You might be familiar with Shapefile and GeoJSON formats among other ones.
+While we will only focus on GeoJSON in the course, it is good to know the history of these formats and their evolution.

+For a quick intro to this topic, you can check out [this video](https://www.youtube.com/watch?v=wkTTU0LMIsk) by Matt Forrest.

 ## GeoJSON Schemas

-In this class, we will mostly use GeoJSONs for vector data formats (refer to the lecture on [The Landscape of Geospatial Data and Tools](../lectures/05_landscape.md) for more information about different formats.)
+In this course, we will mostly use GeoJSONs for vector data formats (refer to the lecture on [The Landscape of Geospatial Data and Tools](../lectures/05_landscape.md) for more information about different formats.)
 You can represent any vector data type in GeoJSON format as described in the schemas in the following.
 Based on the latest [GeoJSON specification](https://datatracker.ietf.org/doc/html/rfc7946), all coordinates should be recorded using a geographic coordinate reference system, using the World Geodetic System 1984 (WGS 84) [WGS84] datum, with longitude and latitude units of decimal degrees.

 ```{dropdown} GeoJSON Point Schema
 ``` json